pckingshop/pcking/README.md

 # pcking
-The official king of PCKING!
+The official site of PCKING!